antoineboquet/greek-conversion/README.md

 # greek-conversion

-A small library to convert an ancient greek string from/into various representations.
-This is full featured to deal with unaccentued greek strings (a good choice for search purposes), and work in progress to convert polytonic greek in a non-destructive manner (see [limitations](#limitations)).
+A small library to convert a polytonic greek string from/into various representations.

-## Installation
+## Installation and usage

 In order to use this library for your project, simply type `npm install --save greek-conversion`.

-## Usage

-First import the library's functions as needed:
+Import the library's functions as needed:

 ```js
 // ES6 modules syntax